 Every house league team is provided with a full set of goalie equipment, and we encourage all players to play at least one game in goal.
 We have no full-time goalies in house league: no girl may play more than half of her team’s games in goal.
-Find out more about our weekly Goalie Clinic.

 House league players looking for additional games and tournaments played at a more competitive level can try out for one of the teams in our DS Program, offered in all divisions from Novice to Midget.
 The DS Program is an extra-fee program available to players in House League on a tryout basis.
 Tryouts for the DS teams are held in early November.
-Find out more here.